 - For firms listed on the stock market, high levels of profit will make the firm less susceptible to takeovers.
-If profit is low, sharedholders may be dissappointed in the low level of dividends and willing to sell to a takeover bid.
+If profit is low, shareholders may be disappointed in the low level of dividends and willing to sell to a takeover bid.
 You could argue this incentive to be profitable is good for consumers because the firm has incentives to be efficient and cut costs, which can lead to lower prices for consumers.
 However, you could argue, that the pursuit of short-term profit has drawbacks because the firm may not invest sufficiently in the long-term development of products and services.
-For example, train operating companies listed on stock market may go for short-term profit, and ignore long-term investment for industry.
+For example, train operating companies listed on the stock market may go for short-term profit, and ignore long-term investment for industry.

 Benefits of Pursuing Revenue Maximisation

 Some firms don’t make profit maximisation as their ultimate goal.
 They seek to maximise revenue or market share.
 Seeking to increase market share and sales will lead to lower profit, but can have advantages for firms, consumers and workers.

 - Increased brand loyalty.
-If a firms is able to cut prices and gain more customers, it will gain bigger exposure and brand loyalty.
+If a firm is able to cut prices and gain more customers, it will gain bigger exposure and brand loyalty.
 This enables the firm to be more prominent in the market.
-For example, in supermarkets, price is very important and getting a reputation of being cheapest supermarket can help attract customers.
+For example, in supermarkets, the price is very important and getting a reputation for being cheapest supermarket can help attract customers.

 - Put competitors out of business.
 Pursuing sales maximisation may enable large firms to push rivals out of business.
 For example, a large supermarket with economies of scale could sell goods so cheaply; smaller rival firms can’t compete and go out of business.
 This enables the firm to have more market share and profit in the long-term.
 Consumers could benefit from lower prices in the short-term, but if firms do go out of business, then they will have lower choice and face prospect of less competition in the long-run.

 - Economies of scale.
 Lower price and higher sales can help firms with high fixed costs gain economies of scale (lower average costs).
 This could lead to lower prices for consumers.